Guide for homeowners · Funding

 The grant landscape is changing in 2026

-If you have read about the Affordable Warmth Scheme, be careful: it is being replaced.
-In February 2026 the Department for Communities launched the Warm Healthy Homes Strategy 2026 to 2036, a ten-year fuel-poverty plan that consolidates the old Affordable Warmth Scheme (run through councils) and the Warm Home Scheme (run by the NI Housing Executive) into a single programme, backed by a new Warm Healthy Homes Fund worth around £150 million over its first five years.
-The practical upshot for a homeowner in 2026 is that scheme names and application routes are in flux, so the safest move is to start at the NI Housing Executive grants pages and check what is open today rather than relying on an older guide.
+If you have read about the Affordable Warmth Scheme, the position in mid-2026 is: still open, but being replaced.
+In February 2026 the Department for Communities launched the Warm Healthy Homes Strategy 2026 to 2036, a ten-year fuel-poverty plan whose delivery scheme, the Warm Healthy Homes Fund, is worth around £150 million over its first five years and is expected from April 2027.
+Affordable Warmth, run by the NI Housing Executive, continues as the main route in the meantime and is due to run until March 2028.
+Scheme names and application routes are in flux, so the safest move is to start at the NI Housing Executive grants pages and check what is open today rather than relying on an older guide.

 Energy efficiency and heating grants